-There is a long-standing myth that there is something inherent in belt-drive that makes it superior.
-There isn’t.
+There is a long-standing myth amongst some circles that belt-drive is inherently superior in some way.
+It isn’t.

-Most of your records were recorded, mastered and cut on direct-drive tape machines and cutting lathes.
-Ever wondered why that might be?
-If belt-drive really was superior, it would be used where cost is no option, it’s that simple.
-This explains why many of the great turntables are direct-drive and why those machines are so highly sought after.
+Superior methods are always used where performance is critical and cost is no option.
+This truth explains why many of the great turntables are direct-drive and why those machines are so highly sought after.

 Many belt-drive lovers get snakey when these facts are pointed out, but most have never owned or even listened to a high-end machine like an L-07D or SP-10/SL-1000.
 My perspective, having worked on and listened to thousands of turntables over the years is this: show me an excellent turntable and I’ll use it, belt, idler or direct-drive.
 My current working reference is a belt-drive Luxman (Micro) PD-350.
 It’s a phenomenal turntable.
 My best turntable is my direct-drive Kenwood L-07D though.

 As I’ve mentioned in other FAQs, the totality of the performance of a piece of equipment is rarely defined by just one aspect of it.
 This is certainly true with turntables where the drive method is rarely the defining factor in turntable performance, but an element of it.
 One must look at all factors, including drive method, chassis construction, platter and tonearm mass and design when evaluating a turntable.
 Great turntables come in various flavours, belt-drive and direct-drive.
 You need to choose which aspects of the design and performance matter most, to you!